openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 .. index::
    single: Conditions(ORTSBattery

-Battery Switch
+Battery
-''''''''''''''
+'''''''

-The light condition ``ORTSBattery`` allows a light to respond to the state of the :ref:`battery switch subsystem <physics-battery-switch>`.
+The light condition ``ORTSBattery`` allows a light to respond to the state of the :ref:`battery subsystem <physics-battery>`.
 The valid settings and associated conditions for the light to turn *on* are as follows:

 - ``ORTSBattery ( 0 )`` Battery state is ignored (default)